Last Updated on November 9, 2021 by the staff of TheAllElectricLawn

 Just like portable gas generators, battery powered generators have the power output to can run TVs, freezers, and refrigerators.

-What to look for in a battery powered generator for tailgating
+What to look for in a battery powered generator

 The most important thing to remember when getting a battery powered generator or power station for your tailgate is the capacity of the generator.
 You will need sufficient power output to power the appliances or devices you want at your tailgate.